polyphene/docs.holium.org/docs/command-reference/connector/list.md

 ## Description

-Command used to list all CIDs that are connectors.
+Command used to list all CIDs that are connections.

 ## Usage

-`holium connector list`
+`holium connection list`

 ## Return

-The command will return either a code `0` (success) or `1` (error).

-It will also produce a list of CIDs, referring to the objects that are connectors.
+It will also produce a list of CIDs, referring to the objects that are connections.